-In 2015, Monica was a leader of the campaign for Wheat Ridge Issue 300, a grassroots uprising of citizens pushing back against out-of-control development that was threatening her community’s quality of life.
-Monica then served on the Wheat Ridge City Council and was also a Director of the Wheat Ridge Fire Protection Board.
-Monica’s work in the community also includes serving as a board member for the Jefferson Center for Mental Health, the Wheat Ridge Planning Commission, the West Metro Veteran Resource Network, and Heading Home, an organization dedicated to ending homelessness.
-She has also been involved with Wheat Ridge Partnered in Faith as well as the Wheat Ridge Carnation Festival board.
-Monica is a proud member of the Jefferson County Democratic Latino Initiative (JDLI).
+Before becoming the Representative of House District 24, I worked for over three decades in the dental industry, including a dental practice right here in Jeffco.
+I have long been invested in helping vulnerable members of our community and improving quality of life for all residents.
+In 2015, I was a leader of the campaign for Wheat Ridge Issue 300, a grassroots uprising of citizens pushing back against out-of-control development.
+I then served on the Wheat Ridge City Council and as Director of the Wheat Ridge Fire Protection Board.
+My work in the community also includes serving as a board member for the Jefferson Center for Mental Health, the Wheat Ridge Planning Commission, the West Metro Veteran Resource Network, and Heading Home, an organization dedicated to ending homelessness.
+I have also been involved with Wheat Ridge Partnered in Faith, the Wheat Ridge Carnation Festival board, and I’m a proud member of the Jefferson County Democratic Latino Initiative (JDLI).